Jimmy's Custom Speed Shop

 Let's use the factory Eaton 18 speed as our example.
 1st to 2nd shift is a 30% drop.
 Say you shift at 3,000 RPM.
 That's an 900 RPM drop.
 If the tires don't break loose, what's taking that drop?
 Something has to twist / snap.
 I've talked with guys who claim they can shift without letting up.
 I then watched them destroy their driveline.
 Be honest with yourself, it's your wallet.
 A simple burp of the throttle will save you a ton of head ache.

 There's a LOT of different techniques.
 Long story short, the harder the part, the easier it shatters.
 With all the questions on this one subject, I've started to look into it much further.
-Stay tuned with some new ideas.
-Some already in use and working very well.
+As of 10/14/2025 we offer cryogenic freezing.
+The process takes 3 days once parts are ready.
+Typically parts go in on Friday and come out Monday morning.
+Interested, click here for more info.

 Air compresses.
 The more room you give it, the longer it takes to compress.
 The way the race unit works, there's no need to range anyway.
 So why have extra stuff?